xilution/xilution-graphql-backend-example/README.md

 ### Access The GraphQL Example Running on Fox

 1. Run `cat .env | grep XILUTION_INSTANCE_ID` to see your Fox Instance ID.
-1. Open `https://{your-fox-instance-id}.prod.fox.integration.xilution/health` in a browser to verify that the server is running.
+1. Open `https://{instance-id}.prod.fox.integration.xilution/health` in a browser to verify that the server is running.
-    * Replace {your-fox-instance-id} with the Fox Instance ID shown in the previous step.
 1. Because the Docker image was build in production mode, the Apollo Playground is not available.
 1. The GraphQL endpoint can by accessed at `https://{your-fox-instance-id}.prod.fox.integration.xilution/graphql`.